-There is no formal application process for merit-based scholarships, Chicago Booth fellowships, or corporate fellowships.
-When making award decisions, the Office of Admissions and Financial Aid reviews the initial application materials previously submitted by students accepted into the Full-Time MBA Program and assesses each candidate's overall qualities, including his or her academic profile, intended concentration, strength of overall admissions application, evaluations provided by application readers, quality of interview, and competitiveness.
+There is no formal application process for merit-based scholarships and Chicago Booth fellowships.
+When making award decisions, the Office of Admissions reviews the initial application materials previously submitted by students accepted into the Full-Time MBA Program and assesses each candidate's overall qualities, including his or her academic profile, intended concentration, strength of overall admissions application, evaluations provided by application readers, quality of interview, and competitiveness.

 Chicago Booth offers top candidates merit-based awards that are awarded at the time of admission.
 There is no formal application process for merit-based awards.
 The scholarship and fellowship committee works to identify those students who have excelled in academics, work experience, and service to the community.
 Other factors may include intended concentration and the overall strength of the pool.

 Full-Time admitted students are eligible for the following Chicago Booth fellowships: